 A European startup scrubs its attempt to launch an orbital rocket on its first test flight

-OSLO, Norway (AP) — A private European aerospace company scrubbed its attempt Monday to launch the first test flight of its orbital launch vehicle from Norway on Monday.
+OSLO, Norway (AP) — A private European aerospace company scrubbed its attempt on Monday to launch the first test flight of its orbital launch vehicle from Norway.

-Unfavorable winds on Monday afternoon meant that the Spectrum rocket could not be launched from the island of Andøya in northern Norway, said Isar Aerospace, which is headquartered in Munich.
+Unfavorable winds meant that the Spectrum rocket couldn’t be launched from the island of Andøya in northern Norway, Munich-based Isar Aerospace said.

 The launch is subject to weather, safety and range infrastructure.
 The company said it could also conduct the test flight later in the week.
-Another date has not yet been set.
+Another date hasn’t yet been set.

 Isar Aerospace is separate from the European Space Agency, or ESA, which is funded by its 23 member states.